Qiskit/qiskit.org/CONTRIBUTING.md

 the reviewer highlight **all** the issues, we hope both take some compromises to provide as much value and quality as it fits in the estimated effort.

-We don't expect discussions happen in the pull requests.
+We don't expect discussions to happen in the pull requests.
 If there is a disagreement, our recommendation is for the contributor to yield to the reviewer and for the reviewer to suggest other alternatives.